Choose the dinner area before the restaurant

 $$$

-Fort Point seafood restaurant and original Row 34 location, useful as the dinner anchor when a Boston trip is based in Seaport or around a convention schedule.
+Fort Point seafood restaurant and original Row 34 location, useful as the dinner spot when a Boston trip is based in Seaport or around a convention schedule.

 Seaport Fort Point Seafood